 It’s awesome when Grandma and Grandpa visit!
 But, sometimes the thought of having to entertain both your parents and your kids is enough to give you heart palpitations.
-Luckily, LA has endless avenues of entertainment that delight babies, tots, teens and grandparents—all at the same time.
-Check out our fave spots that will give Gram and Gramp plenty of fun with the babes while keeping it stress free.
+Luckily, LA has endless avenues of entertainment that delight babies, tots, teens, and grandparents—all at the same time.
+Check out our fave spots that will give Grammy and Grampy plenty of fun with the babes while keeping it stress-free.

 The Getty Villa (and Getty Center!)

-Bring the entire family for a walk through the beautiful grounds that are are a replica of a Roman Villa.
-This place is full of spectacular views, an incredible collection of art and amazing gardens.
-Be sure to visit the family room where the kids can build draw on Etruscan vases, search for art treasure or become part of a shadow play.
-Plus, the Villa Cafe has Mediterranean meals that range from kid-delighting pizza to salads (and wine) that make parents swoon.
-And, you are a stone’s throw from the ocean; let Grandma and Grandpa bask in the beauty of the Pacific and end the day with a sunset stroll on the beach.
+Take the family for a walk through a replica of a Roman Villa—without leaving the timezone.
+The Getty Villa is full of spectacular views, an incredible collection of art and amazing gardens.
+Stop by the family room where the kids can draw on Etruscan vases, search for art treasure, and become part of a shadow play.
+All that art made you hungry?
+The Villa Cafe has Mediterranean meals that range from kid-delighting pizza to salads (and wine) that make parents swoon.

-Or, if you’re feeling super energetic, your $15 parking fee at the Getty Villa also gets you free parking at the Getty Center.
-Make your way east and enjoy more breathtaking views, incredible art and family activities.
+If you’re feeling super energetic, your $15 parking fee at the Getty Villa also gets you free parking at the Getty Center on the same day.
+Make your way east and enjoy more breathtaking views, incredible art, and family activities.

 The Getty Villa

 17985 Pacific Coast Hwy